isabella232/partner-center-pr.pt-pt/partner-center/add-licenses-or-services-to-an-existing-subscription.md

 ## <a name="upgrades-supported-in-the-csp-program"></a>Atualizações suportadas no programa CSP <a id="upgradesubscription"></a>

-As seguintes atualizações são suportadas no Cloud Solution Provider:
+As seguintes atualizações são suportadas no programa Cloud Solution Provider:

 | Oferta | Possíveis atualizações|
 |---:|:---|